privacyguides/privacyguides.org/docs/photo-management.md

 - Cloud-hosted providers must enforce end-to-end encryption.
 - Must offer a free plan or trial period for testing.
-- Must support TOTP or FIDO2 multi-factor authentication, or Passkey logins.
+- Must support TOTP or FIDO2 multi-factor authentication, or passkey logins.
 - Must offer a web interface which supports basic file management functionality.
 - Must allow for easy exports of all files/documents.
 - Must use standard, audited encryption.